Talk to a lawyer

 Know The Law

-How to Dispose of Challan in Court?
+How to Dispose of Challan in Court : Complete Guide (2025)

-Disposed denotes the conclusion of the case.
-It's a general word for when your traffic citation case is closed.
-A close to disposition would occur if you paid for the ticket in full.
+A challan is a notice that a driver receives from law enforcement indicating that they have broken traffic regulations.
+A civil penalty is typically the only way to dispose of a traffic infraction.
+Except in situations when the infraction involves an accident resulting in significant personal harm or the death of another person, a court presence is not necessary.
+"Disposed" denotes the conclusion of the case.
+It is a general word for when your traffic citation case is closed.
+A close disposition would occur if you paid for the ticket in full.
 Similarly, you would anticipate the term to be disposed of along with your case status if you decided to appear in court, dispute the ticket, and then pay the necessary fines.
+Your ticket or challan for a traffic infraction has been escalated to the appropriate legal authorities for resolution when it is sent to court for disposal.

 Challan Sent To Court